 In general, colonoscopy is recommended 8 to 12 years after your symptoms appear.
 If this colonoscopy is normal, it is usually repeated once per year.
-(See "Colorectal cancer surveillance in inflammatory bowel disease".)
+(See "Surveillance and management of dysplasia in patients with inflammatory bowel disease".)

 PREGNANCY AND ULCERATIVE COLITIS

 A separate article discusses pregnancy and UC.
-(See "Patient information: Inflammatory bowel disease and pregnancy (Beyond the Basics)".)
+(See "Patient education: Inflammatory bowel disease and pregnancy (Beyond the Basics)".)